 If the broadband service provider is only being used as a ZipKey network provider, there is no requirement to make any reference to the broadband service provider in your app, though there might be some business benefits to doing that.
 The App SDK will give you the name and logo for the broadband service provider whose network was used for this device, and you can choose to show it in your app.

-If the broadband service provider has the credentials for the private network, you can give the user the option for us to get the credentials from the service provider, instead of entering them manually.
+If the broadband service provider has the credentials for the private network, you should give the user the option for us to get the credentials from the service provider, instead of entering them manually.
 In the App SDK we will provide the name and logo for the broadband service provider.
 Here's an example of what such a screen might look like.
 The user just taps on the broadband provider logo, and we do the rest.